 The sirloin is ideal for smoking.
 We recommend dry brining the cut will help to make sure it is tender.

 You only need to use about half a teaspoon of salt or kosher salt for every two pounds (about one kilogram) of meat to ensure that it is juicy, tasty and its texture is enhanced.

 After dry brining, leave the meat in the fridge for at least two hours.
 The longer it sits, the more delicious it will be.

 Smoking top sirloin happens in a series of twos: it also only takes about two hours to smoke for every two pounds (or one kilogram) of meat.

 This cut is smoked best with mesquite or hickory wood (or a combination of the two), with a smoking temperature of 225°F (107°C) and an internal temperature of 145°F (63°C).

-Smoking beef brisket is the quintessential smoked meat.
+Smoked beef brisket is one of the quintessential smoked meat recipes.
 The key is to start early, let it smoke the whole day, and appreciate the fruits of your labor for dinner.

-The secret to smoking brisket is choosing the correct cut, one with marbling, and that can bend a little when you hold it up.
+The secret to smoking brisket is choosing the correct cut.
+You want a piece with good marbling, and that can bend a little when you hold it up.

-To smoke this cut, use pecan, hickory, cherry, or oak wood.
-Cook at an internal temperature of 205°F (96°C) for 10 to 14 hours.
+To smoke this cut, I like to use use pecan, hickory, cherry, or oak wood.
+Cook at an internal temperature of 204°F (96°C) then remove it from the smoker (around 10 to 14 hours.)

 A chuck roast is suitable for beginner smokers as it is easier to smoke than a brisket.
 It is also a smaller cut, so it takes less time to cook.